Emil Zinovich, by Vivian Zinovich

 In the fall of 1942, Emil and Alexandra returned to Dore Lake along with the hired man, Victor Bond, of Mont Nebo for another season of fishing.

 On July 2, 1943, their first child, Helen, was born in Prince Albert.
 When the fishing season came along, Alexandra decided to stay home in Big River after Helen, only five months old, developed pneumonia and both were flown to Big River by George Greening in November.
 Emil went fishing with five hired men: Jake Doerksen, John and Dave Heppner, a man from Green Lake, and the cook, Joe Syers.
 Emil remembered this as his best fishing year.
 A good day would yield 2,000 pounds.

 On October 30, 1944, their second child, Leonard, was born in Prince Albert.
 This curtailed Alexandra's chances of returning to help out at the fish camp.
 This time Emil took with him Jake Doerksen, John Heppner, and a Norwegian fellow, Julius Johnson.
 Fishing was only fair compared to the year before.

 In the spring of 1945, Emil built a fishing boat and went fishing with Harry Husak as a partner.
 Harry's hired man was Andrew Boychuk.
 That summer Emil's family came to visit by plane with George Greening.
-That fall Emil's hired men were Jake Doerksen, Mr. Van de Veen of Mont Nebo, and Pete Sawitsky.
+That fall Emil's hired men were Jake Doerksen, Mr Van de Veen of Mount Nebo, and Pete Sawitsky.